Smart Contract as a Safe and Secure Method of Conducting Transactions

 In this article, we gathered related material on Ethereum vulnerabilities and hacks from different sources.
-It will be useful both for developers of smart contacts and the researchers.
+It will be useful both for blockchain developers of smart contacts and researchers.
 Providing you with the common errors and human mistakes in smart contracts we aim to make a guide of their history and fixes, to promote the verification techniques for a smart contract.

 - On June 17, 2006, the attacker drained approximately 3.5M ETH (~$50M) from the DAO smart contract, collected in an ICO a month earlier.
 The DAO hack occurred after the token sale had already ended.